-The latest twist in the All Blacks fullback debate has ruled Beauden Barrett out of the opening Bledisloe Cup test in Wellington on Sunday.
+Big blow: All Blacks star Beauden Barrett ruled out of opening Bledisloe Cup test

 Barrett, named to start at fullback and continue his dual playmaking duties with Richie Mo’unga, tweaked his Achilles in training on Thursday and the All Blacks have opted to err on the side of caution.

 “Beauden is out and Damian is in at 15,” All Blacks coach Ian Foster said in a brief media stand-up as his men completed their captain’s run at Sky Stadium on Saturday afternoon.
 “Beauden’s Achilles flared up a little bit at training yesterday afternoon.
 It settled down overnight, not too bad, he’s out there kicking now but we’ve made a decision first test to pull him out early.”